traefik/traefik/docs/content/routing/entrypoints.md

 ### General

 EntryPoints are part of the [static configuration](../getting-started/configuration-overview.md#the-static-configuration).
-You can define them using a toml file, a yaml file, CLI arguments, or a key-value store.
+They can be defined by using a file (TOML or YAML) or CLI arguments.

 ??? info "See the complete reference for the list of available options"